 One of the few rooftops open year-round.
 This place has decent views but the covered area with exposed brick is quite nice here.

-Always a great way to walk, sunbathe, have a drink, listen to music, snack along and more.
+It’s always a great way to walk, sunbathe, have a drink, listen to music, snack along and more.
 Check out the calendar of events.

 Roberta’s Pizza, Brooklyn